manavv09/Currency-Converter/README.md

 # Currency-Converter
-This app is used for converting the currency rate.
+This app is used to convert the currency rate.